carlossegovia/scala-etl-test/README.md

 # Applaudo Studio ETL Test

-This project written in Scala fetch data from different sources, clean and transform the data to finally store them in parquet files or show an example of the final tables in console.
+This project written in Scala fetch data from different sources, clean and transform the data to finally store them in parquet files or show an example of the final tables on console.

 ## Tech
 * Scala 2.12.7